Fiscal Year 2018 Approved Budget

 On May 5, 2016, City Council approved a $678.5 million General Fund operating budget for FY 2017, with an increase to the real estate tax rate of $0.03 to $1.073 per $100 of assessed value.

-Information and budgets for Fiscal Years 2002 through 2014, including Approved Operating Budgets, Capital Improvement Programs, Budget in Briefs and Budget Memoranda can be found on the
+Budget documents and Information for Fiscal Years 2002 through 2017, including approved operating budgets, Capital Improvement Programs, Budget in Briefs and Budget Memoranda.

 Capital Projects Status Report